 Physiatrists also treat serious disorders of the musculoskeletal system that result in severe functional limitations.
 They would treat a baby with a birth defect, someone in a bad car accident, or an elderly person with a broken hip.
 Physiatrists coordinate the long-term rehabilitation process for patients with spinal cord injuries, cancer, stroke or other neurological disorders, brain injuries, amputations, and multiple sclerosis.

-OMC Musculoskeletal Medicine emphasizes a comprehensive approach combining therapeutic exercise, manual therapy, patient education, and multiple modes of treatment to enhance the recovery of our patients and return them to function in the shortest time possible.
-Treatment is provided by physical therapists (PTs).
+Our Musculoskeletal Medicine team emphasizes a comprehensive approach combining therapeutic exercise, manual therapy, patient education, and multiple modes of treatment to enhance the recovery of our patients and return them to function in the shortest time possible.
+Treatment is provided by physical therapists (PT).